donders-research-data-management/rdm-ontology-di/doc/help/user-manual/transfer-data/thunar.rst

 Transfer data
 -------------

-After you logged in, you will see four directories: one for each Radboud University organisational unit.
+After you logged in, you will see a number of directories: one for each ${organizationDescription} organisational unit.
 On the left side you see that a new network connection has been made.
 You can use this to navigate to the repository.

 .. figure:: images/thunar-navigate.png